Lee Jae Myung: 2022 presidential election

 Lee declared his bid in the 2022 presidential election in July 2021 and emphasized policies that would ensure equality for people of all backgrounds in the nation, and heighten Korea's standing abroad as a nation that provides public goods for global communities.
 "We are situated in a time of a great transformation," Lee said in a televised address immediately following his nomination.
 "My first objective, if I am elected president, would be to help Korea take the lead in fighting climate change, the global pandemic and the ever-speedy technological revolution.
 My second objective would be to help this nation achieve economic growth during this time of great struggle.
 When it comes to policies to boost the people's welfare and well-being, there is no left or right; there is no ideological differences.
 I am ready to try anything and everything if it means the people can lead better livelihoods."

 Lee became the nominee of the Democratic Party of Korea on 10 October 2021.
 Lee won a majority of the votes in the primary and made it directly to the presidential election without a runoff.
 In his acceptance speech, Lee expressed his ambition to create the new Republic of Korea through reform and practice.

 In the general election, Lee lost to Yoon Suk Yeol of the People Power Party, 47.8% to 48.6%.

 2025 presidential election

-Lee at his first press conference as president in 2025.

 On 9 April 2025, five days after the 4 April impeachment of President Yoon Suk Yeol, Lee resigned as leader of the Democratic Party.
 He announced his third candidacy for the presidential election on 10 April.
-On 27 April, Lee officially won the Democratic Party presidential primaries and became the party's official nominee for president.
+On 27 April, Lee won the Democratic Party presidential primaries and became the party's official nominee for president.

 Among his campaign pledges was amending the Constitution to allow presidents to serve two four-year terms and introduce run-off voting.
 On 3 June 2025, Lee won the presidential election with 49.42% of the votes.

 Presidency (2025–present)

-Lee takes the presidential oath of office in the Rotunda Hall of the National Assembly, 4 June 2025.
+Lee takes the presidential oath of office in the Rotunda Hall of the National Assembly on 4 June 2025.